skrinak/recommendationEngine/Lab1 - Introduction to Factorization Machines/README.md

     Login to the [AWS Console](https://aws.amazon.com/console/) and navigate to [SageMaker](https://console.aws.amazon.com/sagemaker/).
 You can find SageMaker in the Machine Learning section or using the search box at the top of the console.
 The SageMaker Dashboard contains links to all major components: Notebook, Training, and Inference.

-    For this workshop we'll be working out of Frankfurt: ```eu-central-1```.
+    For this workshop we'll be working out of the AWS Ireland region.
 Take a look at the upper right hand corner of the console.
 That's where you'll see an indication of your current region.
-If you don't see Frankfurt, click on it now and select Frankfurt.
+If you don't see Ireland, click on it now and select EU(Ireland).
 You need to know the region you're working in whenever you use AWS.

     The second item in the left-hand notebook navigation section is "Lifecycle configurations".
 Click on that link.